-SIG: Cardiovascular Topics in Liver Transplantation
+Cardiovascular Topics in Liver Transplantation

-The Cardiovascular Special Interest Group was created with the aim of furthering the knowledge about pathophysiology, diagnosis, prevention and treatment of conditions that simultaneously affect the liver and the heart.
-The ultimate goal of this SIG is improving cardiovascular outcomes in patients with liver disease.
+This Special Interest Group was created with the aim of furthering the knowledge about pathophysiology, diagnosis, prevention, and treatment of conditions that simultaneously affect the liver and the heart.
+Its ultimate goal is improving cardiovascular outcomes in patients with liver disease.

-Steering Committee members:
+Steering Committee members

-Ryan Chadha, Mayo Clinic, Jacksonville, FL, USA
+- Ryan Chadha, MD Mayo Clinic, Jacksonville, FL, USA – Topic Coordinator

-James Findlay, Mayo Clinic, Rochester, MN, USA
+- James Findlay, MD Mayo Clinic, Rochester, MN, USA – Affiliated Councilor

-SIG Aims and Proposed Activities:
+SIG Aims and Proposed Activities

-- Broadening knowledge of disease pathophysiology, diagnosis and management of: cirrhotic cardiomyopathy, cardiovascular disease in high risk populations such as those with NAFLD and Fontan-associated liver disease, cardiovascular risk stratification prior to liver transplantation, and long term cardiovascular outcomes after liver transplantation.
+- Broadening knowledge of disease pathophysiology, diagnosis, and management of cirrhotic cardiomyopathy, cardiovascular disease in high-risk populations such as those with NAFLD and Fontan-associated liver disease, cardiovascular risk stratification prior to liver transplantation, and long-term cardiovascular outcomes after liver transplantation.